-Anna was admitted to John Munroe Hospital in 2011 from another independent hospital.
-At the time of her admission, she was in her mid 20s.
-Previously, she had been in contact with mental health services since her early adolescence and had had numerous admissions to NHS services.
-Anna had an existing diagnosis of Dissociative Identity Disorder upon her admission, as well as a history of serious self-harm, substance misuse, an atypical eating disorder and destructive interpersonal relationships.
+Anna (mid 20s) was admitted to our challenging behaviour service in Stoke in 2011 from another independent mental health hospital.
+She had been in contact with mental health services since her early adolescence and had numerous admissions to NHS services.
+Anna had an existing diagnosis of Dissociative Identity Disorder upon her admission, as well as a history of serious self-harm, substance misuse, an atypical eating disorder, and destructive interpersonal relationships.
 As a mother of two young children, maintaining family relationships was extremely important to her.

 Upon admission, Anna presented with disordered eating alongside the associated low weight and required feeding via an NG tube.
 In addition, she manifested high levels of distress and disturbance characterized by severe dissociative states.
 Following initial assessment and a multidisciplinary formulation process, it was identified that Anna required specific intervention for her primary diagnosis of Dissociative Identity Disorder.

 Working within a paradigm of structural dissociation, a primary goal of psychological therapy was to enhance Anna’s awareness of the different parts of her internal system and to negotiate and resolve the conflicts of different parts/alter identities.
 Treatment followed a phase-oriented approach, with the initial phase comprising of establishing safety, stabilisation, and symptom reduction.
 A primary component of this was the development of a positive and constructive behavioural repertoire, i.e. reducing deliberate self-harm.